 Dissolve gelatin in boiling water.
 Add cold water and stir until mixed, then set aside until ready to use.
 Prepare your cake following the package directions for a 13 x 9 inch cake pan.

-This old fashioned Halloween cake recipe can be altered for other holidays and themes as well simply by changing the flavor (color) of gelatin and-or adding applicable food coloring to the frosting.
+This fun Halloween cake recipe can be altered for other holidays and themes as well simply by changing the flavor (color) of gelatin and-or adding applicable food coloring to the frosting.

 4 (1 ounce) squares unsweetened chocolate